tmyers273/bugsnag-redis-connection-error/readme.md

 `php artisan dispatch:jobs`

 Run a worker with
-`php artisan queue:work --queue=queue`
+`php artisan queue:work`

 Watch the connection count climb.

-Now comment out the bugsnag related code (lines 45-53 in App\Jobs\TestJob) and watch the client count remain the same
+Now comment out the bugsnag related code (lines 39-47 in App\Jobs\TestJob) and watch the client count remain the same